M-C-Git/mlops_Docker_project1/README.md

 Project Summary
 ===============
-Create an image with Dockerfile, run it in a container, and delete both image and container.</br>
+Create an image with a defined Dockerfile, run it in a container, and delete both image and container.</br>

 Files Introduction
 ==================